SFe-Team-was-taken/SFe/format-specification/section5.md

 The size must be exactly 4 bytes.
 Reject files with an "ifil" subchunk that isn't 4 bytes as "Structurally Unsound".

+### Using the specification version

+Alternatively, the wMajor and wMinor can be set in the same way as the specification version, for example wMajor=4, wMinor=0 becomes wMajor=3, wMinor=128.

+### In case of missing ifil subchunk

 If the "ifil" subchunk is missing, either:

 - Assume version 3.128 or 4.0.